mahima98/mauritius-power-outage/README.md

 - Dark Mode available :)
 - Responsive
 - Site is live ✨ - https://mauritius-power-outrage.vercel.app/
-- A Power outrage page showcasing with live/real data of electricity outrages in mauritius ( using different approach - static, SSR & ISR )
+- A Power outage page showcasing with live/real data of electricity outrages in mauritius ( using different approach - static, SSR & ISR )
 - An event page using (DirectUs API)